ARMmbed/mbed-webapp-example/README.md

 mbed web application - example
 ==============================

-This is a simple web application that connects to mbed Device Server.
+This is a simple web application that connects to mbed Device Server (mDS).

 ### Features

-- Configure connection to device server
+- Configure connection to mDS
 - List all devices
 - List device resources
 - Invoke proxy requests (GET, PUT, POST, DELETE)